United Methodist Church proposes historic split over gay marriage and LGBT clergy - KTVZ

 In 2016, dozens of United Methodist clergy came out as lesbian, gay or bisexual defying the ban on “self-avowed practicing homosexuals” in ministry and essentially daring their supervisors to discipline them.

 In some parts of the United States, openly gay clergy serve with few if any restrictions.
-Conservatives argue that such policies threaten to break up the church into small, self-governing branches.
+Conservatives argue that such policies threaten to fracture the church into small, self-governing branches.

 For more than a decade, liberal United Methodists have sought to push the church to adopt more lenient provisions, without success.